 Before I break down some scenarios, here are a few options that we have available to us, which can help to accommodate various stoma positions.
 Where your stoma is located will have a big impact on how you wear clothes.
 I’ve reviewed several of these items HERE.

 Stoma guards can be extremely useful if your stoma is at, or above your belt line.
 They offer protection from impact, seat belts or pant belts, and they’ll often allow you to wear your pouch inside your pants with your shirt tucked in.

 Depending on the style of your stoma guard, output is usually not restricted, however, pouch capacity is usually reduced.

-One of my favorite accessories, the Stealth Belt allows you to wear your pouch horizontally.
-There are other styles available, but this article will focus on using the horizontal version, since it’s the most unique.
-I’ve reviewed the Stealth Belt Pro HERE.
+One of my favorite accessories are support bands, which allow you to wear your pouch horizontally.
+There are other styles available, but this article will focus on using the horizontal version of this product since it’s the most unique.
+I’ve reviewed the popular Stealth Belt Pro HERE,.

 Wraps designed for ostomates usually have pockets which you can fit your pouch into.
 This helps to keep the bottom of the pouch from hanging below the bottom of the wrap.